 A sufficiently competitive market entails transparency of charges and surcharges, the existence of cost-effective payment mechanisms, and regularly reviewed service standards.

 Issues such as documentation fees, peak season surcharges, bunker adjustment factors, currency adjustment factors, port congestion surcharges, war risk surcharges, and terminal handling charges are common points of contention between shippers and service providers.

 By involving the government and other relevant bodies, the Council can monitor and negotiate fair rates with carriers and freight forwarders.

-By attending and participating in a numerous international shippers’ conferences and forums, the Council can better understand the needs of its groups and best represent their needs to the government.
+By participating in numerous international shippers’ forums, the Council can better represent the needs of its members.

-These events, which cover significant industrial developments and issues throughout the world, often end in a joint declaration between attendees who share a common goal, be it fairer rates or greener credentials.
+These events, which cover significant industrial developments and issues throughout the world, often end in a joint declaration between attendees, be it for fairer rates or greener credentials.